kolyasik-inc/kolyasik-inc/README.md

-# Hello, my name is Kolyasik
+# Hello, my name is Nicolas also know Kolyasik

 - I'm studying programming and german, but at the moment I only know Linux terminal usage and the basics of Shell scripting.
 - My current goal is to learn the languages ​​C/C++, Python, JavaScript, PHP, Java, Rust, and Go.